tpujianto/location-intelligence/content/posts/mapping.md

 import os
 ```

-In the next step we'll need to connect to the class database that lives on AWS.
+In the next step we'll need to connect to the class database that lives on AWS (or the folders in the class G-drive).
 This database has all of the geographic geometry that we'll plot in Python.

 ```
 conn = pg.connect(